 The New Gen Activism Fellowship is an exciting opportunity for young British Jews who are passionate about social justice, human rights, equality and pluralism and who care deeply about the State of Israel, to channel their deep commitment to Israel’s future and their passion for social justice into concrete activism, connecting the UK to grassroots groups in Israel.
 It offers exceptional young leaders a unique immersion into issues in Israeli society, opportunities to forge connections with Israeli activists leading positive change, and the skills and platforms to lead initiatives to support and advance this work.

-Applications for the 2018-19 Activism Fellowship will open in early 2018.
-Watch this space, or contact email@example.com to register your interest and find out more today.
+Applications for the 2018-19 Activism Fellowship are open now!
+Apply below or contact firstname.lastname@example.org to find out more.

 The fellowship is for young adults (aged 21 – 35) who are able to demonstrate leadership experience, a commitment to NIF’s vision and values, and skills or professional expertise that they are interested in developing and applying to activist work to advance a just, democratic and pluralistic Israel.